fossas/spectrometer/docs/strategies/dart.md

 ## Project Discovery

-Find files named `pubspec.yaml`.
+Find file named `pubspec.yaml`.

 ## Analysis

-We attempt to perform all of strategies below, we select result of succeeded strategies which has the highest preference.
+We attempt to perform all of the strategies below, we select the result of succeeded strategies which has the highest preference.

 | Preference | Strategy                                                                                               | Direct Deps        | Deep Deps          | Edges              |
 | ---------- | ------------------------------------------------------------------------------------------------------ | ------------------ | ------------------ | ------------------ |